ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

         * Can slightly boost your resume and give you money.
     * As the resume fills up, get rid of the lowest priority ones from the hackathon and side project sections to keep things in 1 page.
 You need to evaluate each hackathon and side project case by case to figure out which is of lower value.
     * Experience/companies to go for
         * Aim for getting internships or new grad positions at **named** “**tech”** companies.
-This is especially important when you don’t have experience as that will give you a much higher chance to get interviews at your dream companies when you try to move later.
+This is especially important when you don’t have experience as having experiences at named tech companies on resume will give you a much higher chance to get interviews at your dream companies when you try to move later.
             * Trading/hedge fund companies are exceptions.
 If you go for companies like Jane Street, Two Sigma, and etc, that’s great even if they are not “tech” companies.
         * If your first new grad position out of university is at a no-name non-funded tiny local startup, you will have an extremely hard time moving up to your dream company later on as recruiters from those dream companies won’t consider your resume.
 So make sure your first job out of school counts.
             * It does not have to be FAANG or other top tier tech companies in the Bay Area.
 It just needs to be a “tech” company with a strong engineering culture and is either public, funded, or named (out of the three, as you can probably expect, ‘named’ is the most important one for resume boosting).